simrankaurbadan/Neural_network_handwritten_textclassification/README.md

 Further, the accuracy can be improved using advance networks and models.

 The dataset is readily available on internet and does not include any confidential data for clients.

+<b>Findings</b>

+* Understood the working of neural networks and how the weights are updated as the model is created from scratch.

+<b>Privacy Statement</b>

+* No Client data or confidential data has been used.
+The data used for analysis is downloaded from open source repositories.
+* Non of the organizational server and credentials has been used during this project.
+* This is a non-monitorial project only for learning and assignment perspective.